yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

   able to communicate by directly referencing the pods in the other universe.
-In practice, this either means that the two universes must be part of the same Kubernetes cluster or that two Kubernetes clusters must have DNS and routing properly setup amongst themselves.
+In practice, this either means that the two universes must be part of the same Kubernetes cluster or that two Kubernetes clusters must have DNS and routing properly set up amongst themselves.
 - Being able to have two YugabyteDB universes, each in their own standalone Kubernetes cluster, communicating with each other via a load balancer, is not currently supported, as per